okaresz/qtuc/doc/clientProtocol.md

   * **hwi**: A valid hardware interface name.
 Cannot be omitted, unless both `hwi` and `var` is omitted.
 In that case, ALL variable will be subscribed (last case).
   * **var**: A valid variable name in the given hardware interface.
 If omitted, all variable in the hardware integerface will be subscribed.
-  * **freq**: Frequency of the updates in Hz (x per second).
+  * **interval**: 32bit integer, interpreted as milliseconds, the time between two updates.

-You cannot subscribe for the same set of variables.
+You cannot subscribe for the same set of variables twice.
 Two subscriptions are considered the same if both the hardwre interface and the variable is the same.
-Frequency may be different.
+Interval may be different.

-If you would like to change the frequency of a subscription, you must first unsubscribe the previous, then subscribe again with the new frequency.
+If you would like to change the interval of a subscription, you must first unsubscribe the previous, then subscribe again with the new interval.

-As a result of the subscribe request, the proxy will send a subscription feed periodically, with the requested frequency.
-This feed is a ClientPacket, including a ClientCOmmand device *set* command for each variable included in the subscription.
+As a result of the subscribe request, the proxy will send a subscription feed periodically, at the requested intervals.
+This feed is a ClientPacket, including a ClientCommandDevice *set* command for each variable included in the subscription.

 **Important!** A deviceVariable is always sent with the most specific subscription, including that variable (independent of the frequency).
 Subscription "A" is more specific than subscription "B" if "A" corresponds to a smaller, more specific set of variables.
 For example a subscription for a hardware interface is more specific than a subscription for all the variables (in all interfaces).
 This way, the most specific subscription is, of course, a subscription to a single variable.

-*Example*: If there is a subscription of 1Hz for the hardwareInterface *"drive"*, and another of 10Hz for *motorSpeed* in the *drive* interface, then proxy will send a subscription feed package with the *motorSpeed* variable every 100ms, and a package with all the variables (as device commands) in the *drive* interface **except** *motorSpeed*, every second.
+*Example*: If there is a subscription of 1000ms interval for the hardwareInterface *"drive"*, and another with 100ms for *motorSpeed* in the *drive* interface, then proxy will send a subscription feed package with the *motorSpeed* variable every 100ms, and a package with all the variables (as device commands) in the *drive* interface **except** *motorSpeed*, every second.

+If the deviceAPI.xm contains a valid user-side autoUpdate node for a variable, it is up to the client whether it uses this information to automatically send a subscription to the proxy for that variable.

 #### unSubscribe ####		{#doc-clientProtocol-packets-unSubscribe}